Anthropology and Social Change: Online Info Session & Alumni Panel

 shah noor hussein is a writer, multimedia visual artist, and public scholar crafting narratives at the nexus of Black feminist thought and Queer diaspora studies. shah is a doctoral candidate, Cota-Robles Scholar, and Presidents Fellow in the Departments of Anthropology and Critical Race & Ethnic Studies at the University of California, Santa Cruz.
 They earned their masters in Anthropology and Social Change with a focus on queer Black feminism, liberatory pedagogy, and media production from California Institute of Integral Studies (2017).

-In practice, this means coordinating field investigations in places that are often difficult to work.
-For example, Adam is currently tracing mercury smuggling from places like Mexico, China, Tajikistan, and Indonesia into the Amazon and Congo basins, where it fuels destructive gold mining and exposes communities to a potent neurotoxin.
+Currently, Adam is tracing mercury smuggling from Mexico, China, Tajikistan, and Indonesia into the Amazon and Congo basins, where it fuels destructive gold mining and exposes communities to a potent neurotoxin.
+After investigations, the team works to turn findings into impact through media partnerships, enforcement actions, and policy change.
+He also teaches graduate seminars on ethics, advocacy, and environmental campaigning at Unity Environmental University.